 As you are suggesting that your child seek professional help, so you should make sure you have the support you need.
 Find a therapist.
 Attend a community self-help group for those who love others with addiction.

-6. Take care of
+6. Take care of you.

 Care for your own physical health.
 Eat well.
 Get some sleep.
 Stay hydrated.
 Exercise.
 Meet with a friend.
 Schedule meaningful and fun activities, and keep those plans as self-care.